tldrcode/tldrcode.com/_languages/template.markdown

 ---
-#To use this template please rename the file to the langugage name with the
+# To use this template please rename the file to the langugage name with the
-#extension of ".markdown"
+# extension of ".markdown"

-#This allows for the language's page to be rendered correctly
+# This allows for the language's page to be rendered correctly
 layout: language

-#Specifiy the icon name here - You can find all available here - http://mfizz.com/oss/font-mfizz
+# Specifiy the icon name here - You can find all available here - http://mfizz.com/oss/font-mfizz
-#If you know of other better font icon libraries we should use tell us
+# If you know of other better font icon libraries we should use tell us
 icon: icon-c

 # Permalink - the permanent link for this language for a nice looking URL.
 # Should just be language but all lower case - needs trailing /
 permalink: c/

+# Determines if the language will be featured on the homepage.
+There's a limit
+# of 8 featured languages.
+featured: True

-#Basic language details
+# Basic language details
 Language: C
 Language_Description: General purpose, low-level programming language.

-#All the data for the language that gets populated on the rendered page
+# All the data for the language that gets populated on the rendered page
-#This is all in YAML.
+# This is all in YAML.
 The basic structure is specified below.
 You can add new
-#sections and it should automatically add a new section on the page.
+# sections and it should automatically add a new section on the page.
 The section
-#titles will be the what specified below with all the _ replaced with spaces.
+# titles will be the what specified below with all the _ replaced with spaces.

-#If you need any with YAML this page should help http://www.yaml.org/refcard.html
+# If you need any with YAML this page should help http://www.yaml.org/refcard.html
-#You can be really awesome and remake this page for TLDR code. *wink wink*
+# You can be really awesome and remake this page for TLDR code. *wink wink*

 Data_Types:
 - Type: Basic variables